Want to get involved with your community and help serve the

 environment that can bring personal benefits and a huge sense of

-Police Support Volunteers are extremely important to the Force -
+Police Support Volunteers are extremely important to us, helping

-We advertise all of our volunteer roles as and when they become
+We advertise all of our volunteer vacancies here when they become

 available.
 If there are no current vacancies but you would like to